160 Google Ranking Factors (Why Your Website is Dying)

 The algorithm keeps changing, and you may keep seeing ranking declining.
 If you wish to learn every SEO aspect, Google uses to handle SERPs, this is the guide for you.

 People talk too much, and you should ignore everyone and learn what’s necessary.

 In this post, I am going to mention each and every factor, including On-Page SEO and Off-Page SEO along with the user experience.

 Learning these Google ranking factors will help you increase your search results.

 Let me Start the List Without Boring You

 Get your seat belt tight because you’re going to a rollercoaster ride of an SEO session.

-A few years ago, the SERPs were controlled manually by now Google has the algorithms like RankBrain algorithm which always seeks the quality content.
+A few years ago, SERPs were controlled manually, but now Google has algorithms like RankBrain algorithm, which always seeks quality content.